Prag8855/aab/content/guides/an-honest-review-of-n26.md

 ### No [[Anmeldung]] needed

-Some banks require a registration certificate ([*Anmeldebestätigung*](/glossary/Anmeldebest%C3%A4tigung)) to open an account.
+Some banks require a registration certificate (*[[Meldebescheinigung]]*) to open an account.
 You get a registration certificate when you [register your address](/guides/anmeldung-in-english-berlin).
 N26 does not require this document.
 If you just moved to Germany, and you don't have an apartment yet, you can still open an N26 account.

 For some passports, N26 also requires a plastic [residence permit](/glossary/Aufenthaltstitel) that is valid for 1 year.[^2] If this is a problem for you, there are other options.